-43 And/or voluntarist fashion, as in Ploeg's insistence on peasants' definitive striving for autonomy, recently restated in his 'Chayanovian manifesto' (2013).
+50 And/or voluntarist fashion, as in Ploeg's insistence on peasants' definitive striving for autonomy, recently restated in his 'Chayanovian manifesto' (2013).
 McMichael (2013, 145) observes that Ploeg (2008) 'universalizes the peasant condition' and commends this while I suggest it is part of the basic problem; see also Araghi (1995) on this issue.

-44 For illuminating illustrations of rural class formation, and dynamics of accumulation from below and above, in China today, exploring the first and second types of ('internal') determination, see Zhang, Oya and Ye (2015), Yan and Chen (2015) and Zhang (2015) in the special issue of the Journal of Agrarian Change, now in press (Oya, Ye and Zhang 2015).
-For recent class analyses of Indian agriculture in the context of liberalisation since the early 1990s, combining to various degrees 'internal' and 'external' determinations , see Basole and Basu (2011); Lerche (2013); Ramachandran (2011); Ramachandran and Rawal (2010); and for excellent analyses of
+51 For illuminating illustrations of rural class formation, and dynamics of accumulation from below and above, in China today, exploring the first and second types of ('internal') determination, see Zhang, Oya and Ye (2015), Yan and Chen (2015) and Zhang (2015) in the special issue of the Journal of Agrarian Change (Oya, Ye and Zhang 2015).
+For recent class analyses of Indian agriculture in the context of liberalisation since the early 1990s, combining to various degrees 'internal' and 'external' determinations, see Basole and Basu (2011); Lerche (2013); Ramachandran (2011); Ramachandran and Rawal (2010); and for excellent analyses of 'accumulation from below' in contemporary Southeast Asia, Hall (2012) and Li (2014).

-Several other points about 'peasantness' as 'capital's other'.
-One is that the use of 'emblematic instances' of small-scale farming to support 'the peasant way' can be added to verification and associated effects noted earlier - and 'emblematic instances' that typically do not stand up to close scrutiny (Bernstein 2014).
-Another is that the agroecological ideal used to define 'peasantness', which necessarily entails depressing labour productivity in farming, cannot produce sufficient food to provision all those who do not grow their own (see inter alios Woodhouse 2010: Jansen 2014), not only urban populations but great numbers in the countryside too - a point that connects with population dynamics (above).
-Finally, the distribution of food connects with questions about markets.
-It is customary for La Vía Campesina and its supporters (including McMichael) to say that they are not 'anti-market', that 'peasants' can and do produce (effectively) for markets, and the like, but beyond 'emblematic instances' of 'alternative' markets (above), this does not attempt to specify the determinants and complexities of 'real markets', hence also remains largely gestural (Bernstein and Oya 2014).
+which entails depressing labour productivity in farming in favour of more sustainable yields, can produce sufficient food to provision all those who do not grow their own, not only urban populations but great numbers in the countryside too - a point that connects with population dynamics (above).52 Finally, the distribution of food connects with questions about markets.
+It is customary for La Vía Campesina and its supporters, including McMichael, to say that they are not 'anti-market', that 'peasants' can and do produce effectively for markets, and the like, but beyond 'emblematic instances' of 'alternative' markets (above), this does not attempt to specify the determinants and complexities of 'real markets', hence also remains largely gestural (Bernstein and Oya 2014).